mvolkmann/blog/src/swift/SwiftUI.md

 ## View Modifiers

+A view modifier modifies some aspect of the view on which it is applied.
-A view modifier is a subtype of the {% aTargetBlank "https://developer.apple.com/documentation/swiftui/viewmodifier", "ViewModifier" %} protocol.
+Each view modifier conforms to the {% aTargetBlank "https://developer.apple.com/documentation/swiftui/viewmodifier", "ViewModifier" %} protocol.

 View modifiers do not modify the view on which they are called.
 They instead create and return a new view that either wraps the receiver (ex. `frame`) or